WHAT IS MYOFASCIAL RELEASE?

 WHEN TO INCORPORATE MFR

-Pre sports – prepare + shorter + lighter: MFR helps prepare the muscles for sports without compromising the strength of the muscles like an excessive pre sport stretching routine will.
+Pre sports – shorter practice + lighter: MFR helps prepare the muscles for sports without compromising the strength of the muscles like an excessive pre sport stretching routine would.
 Roll for shorter periods with a lighter pressure.

-Post sports – recover + longer + deeper: MFR helps muscles recover after sports and alleviates delayed onset muscle soreness (DOMS).
+Post sports – longer practice + deeper: MFR helps muscles recover after sports and alleviates delayed onset muscle soreness (DOMS).
 Roll for longer periods and deeper.

 EXPLORING MFR + YOGA IN YOUR PRACTICE

 Less is more when using MFR.
 If you are gritting your teeth and ignoring intense discomfort you will hinder the process and it will become counterproductive.
 You are looking for mild discomfort with the ability to consciously relax the muscles you are working on.
+Use your exhale to help relax the muscles under the balls.
 If you hit a tender spot that triggers your muscles to tighten, work indirectly around the area before directly.
 Avoid bony areas where there is very little muscle to work on and can be very uncomfortable.
 You will notice that different areas will be more tender than others.
 Adjust your applied pressure to create an even sensation throughout your practice.
 In areas where you roll individual sides it is good to lie down between sides to notice the difference.
-In areas where you do both sides at the same time, take a moment to lie down and notice the sensations in the area.
-You might notice the massaged area is more soft, less tight; more fluid, less chalkie; more free, less stiff; more neurological feedback, less disconnected.
+In areas where you do both sides at the same time, take a moment to lie down and sense the effects locally and around the whole body.
+You might notice the massaged area is more relaxed, less tight; more fluid, less chalkie; more free, less stiff; more neurological feedback, less disconnected.

-• Use a blanket over the balls to reduce intensity if needed.
+Use two balls instead of one or place a blanket over the balls to reduce the intensity.

 ALIGNMENT CUES